mmolimar/kafka-connect-fs/docs/source/config_options.rst

   * Importance: medium

 ``policy.cleanup``
   Cleanup strategy to use when skipping files.
+It's possible to move these files to another folder, remove them or do nothing.

   * Type: enum (available values ``none``, ``move`` and ``delete``)
   * Default: ``none``